 Online and Blended Learning

-Two recent partnerships in online learning will enable Northwestern to offer exceptional online courses.
-Partnerships with Coursera and Semester Online (SON) will help us lead the way in shaping the landscape of online higher education.
-We are offering Massive Open Online Courses (MOOCs) through Coursera and for-credit, undergraduate courses taught in small sections through SON.
+Two recent partnerships in online learning have enabled Northwestern to continue experimenting with different modes of offering online and blended courses.
+Partnerships with Coursera and Semester Online (SON) have helped us lead the way in shaping the landscape of online higher education.
+We are continuing to offer Massive Open Online Courses (MOOCs) through Coursera, but Semester Online will be discontinued following summer 2014 courses.

-Learn about this initiative and how to offer a course through Semester Online: FAQs for Semester Online (SON)
+Learn about this initiative here: FAQs for Semester Online (SON)

 Northwestern University is proud to partner with Coursera, a California-based education company founded in 2011 by two Stanford computer science professors.
 A variety of free online courses will be offered.
 Additional courses will be featured as faculty members develop new online strategies for delivering their course content to a global audience.